akyriako/cert-manager-webhook-opentelekomcloud/README.md

 - `groupName`: sets environment variable `GROUP_NAME`, defaults to `acme.opentelekomcloud.com`
 - `debug`: sets environment variable `OS_DEBUG`, defaults to `false`.
 When `true` lowers `slog.LogLevel` to `LevelDebug`
-- `credentialsSecretRef`: a reference to the Kubernetes `Secret` that will hold the OTC access & secret keys
+- `credentialsSecretRef`: a reference to the Kubernetes `Secret` that will hold the OTC access & secret keys, defaults to `cert-manager-webhook-opentelekomcloud-creds`
 - `opentelekomcloud.accessKey`: the access key in plain text, **not required**
 - `opentelekomcloud.secretKey`: the secret key in plain text, **not required**